microsoft/appcenter-cli/README.md

 To get help on a specific command or category, run `appcenter help command` or pass the `-h` flag to any command or category name.

 App Center SDK support is provided directly within the App Center portal.
-Any time you need help, just log in to [App Center](https://appcenter.ms), then click the blue chat button in the lower-right corner of any page and our dedicated support team will respond to your questions and feedback.
-For additional information, see the [App Center Help Center](https://intercom.help/appcenter/getting-started/welcome-to-app-center-support).
+Any time you need help, just log in to [App Center](https://appcenter.ms), then click on **'Contact support'** inside the "?" menu on the top right of the App Center portal and our dedicated support team will respond to your questions and feedback.

 ## Commands